Discover Career Opportunities

 2. Athletic coach

-Having a record of success as an athlete or assistant coach can help one stand out among job applicants.
+A record of success as an athlete or assistant coach can help one stand out among job applicants.
 If you possess these qualities and meet educational requirements, becoming an athletic coach is an excellent option for graduates with degrees in Kinesiology.

 3. Nutritionist

 These professionals may also conduct research to stay informed on the latest techniques in nutrition science.
-In addition to necessary interpersonal skills and empathy for others, successful nutritionists must thoroughly understand nutritional theories and dietary needs, which often includes obtaining additional education beyond a Kinesiology degree.
+In addition to interpersonal skills and empathy for others, successful nutritionists must thoroughly understand nutritional theories and dietary needs, which often includes obtaining additional education beyond a Kinesiology degree.

 4. Physical therapist